External audio source via AUX/USB input

 An audio source connected to the USB input can be operated using the car's audio controls.
 A device connected via the AUX input cannot be controlled via the car.

-Turn TUNE to enter the folder structure or to search in categories.
+In the normal view for the audio source, turn TUNE to enter the folder structure or to search in categories.
 Navigate in the structure by turning TUNE, select folder using OK/MENU and go back in the structure using EXIT.

 Start playback of a file by pressing OK/MENU.